yegor256/blog/_drafts/_tasking.md

     always spread across the group.
     We solve that by
-    [monetary rewards and punishments]({% pst 2014/sep/2014-09-24-why-monetary-awards-dont-work %}), which make them very movitated and failure-ready.
+    [monetary rewards and punishments]({% pst 2014/sep/2014-09-24-why-monetary-awards-dont-work %}), which make them very motivated and failure-ready.

   * **Resentment**.
     This is one of the most popular and the most annoying of problems: they